 The fort’s strategic significance had come to an end after the Civil War, and it was abandoned in 1872.
 However, when war with England again seemed a possibility, a trio of Rodman smooth-bore guns, supported by ninety soldiers of the 4th Artillery Battery, were placed in position overlooking the river in 1896.
 The men also had at their disposal an electrically controlled minefield.
 The fort later served as home to the Third Battalion Twelfth Infantry following World War I.

-In 1939 the fortress grounds were slated to be used as the terminal point for a proposed bridge across the Potomac, but World War II interrupted the plans, and the fort eventually fell under the purview of the National Park Service.
+In 1939, the fortress grounds were slated to be used as the terminal point for a proposed bridge across the Potomac, but World War II interrupted the plans, and the fort eventually fell under the purview of the National Park Service.
 While the fort was changing hands, the lighthouse remained an active aid to navigation controlled by the Coast Guard.
-In 1948 the station consisted of the fog bell tower with a light, a seven-room keeper’s house, a wooden dock and a boathouse.
-The station’s sole keeper was tasked with maintaining twenty-one other lights and five lighted buoys up and down the Potomac River.
-This was a 40-mile round trip, and certainly a tall order, despite automation.
+In 1948, the station consisted of the fog bell tower with a light, a seven-room keeper’s house, a wooden dock, and a boathouse, and the station’s sole keeper was tasked with maintaining twenty-one other lights and five lighted buoys up and down the Potomac River.
+This was a forty-mile round trip, and certainly a tall order, despite automation.

 The wooden, dual light/fog bell tower is now all that remains of the station.
 While Fort Washington is a public museum-piece, the lighthouse itself is closed to public inspection.
-After 9/11/2001, the area immediately around the lighthouse was fenced off and became home to sophisticated military defense equipment.
-Signs on the fence carried at notice forbidding photography of the area, though several pictures taken during this time period can be found on the internet.
+After 9/11, the area immediately around the lighthouse was fenced off and became home to sophisticated military defense equipment.
+Signs on the fence carried a notice forbidding photography of the area, though several pictures taken during this time period can be found on the internet.
 The dark-colored equipment has now been removed from the area, and lighthouse visitors are free again to attempt to capture the humble lighthouse in a flattering light.